AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex4.md

 You now need to create your own Model, based on the **ldapCarInsurancePropensity** - recipe.

-To do that, click on the **Create a Model** - button.
+To do that, click on the **Create a Model** button.

 ![DSW](./images/createmodel1.png)

 To train this model, you need to provide it with an Input Dataset.
-In our case, the dataset to use is called **AEP Demo - Car Insurance Interactions**.
+In our case, the dataset to use is called **Platform Demo - Car Insurance Interactions**.
 Select it from the list.

 ![DSW](./images/input.png)